 Near Campus Overlay.
-Residential neighborhoods adjacent to Iowa State University that experience development pressures related to ISU, including demand for student-oriented housing or higherdensity, larger scale development, and parking and traffic requirements.
+Residential neighborhoods adjacent to Iowa State University that experience development pressures related to ISU, including demand for student-oriented housing or higher-density, larger scale development, and parking and traffic requirements.
 These pressures produce development different from the traditional patterns of the area.
 Changes to existing conditions are expected to be limited in this overlay area with a priority placed on neighborhood conservation.
+Some of the periphery areas may overlap other designations where infill may be a priority.